Disney Parks Daypack and Park Bag Tips

 I’ve heard Disney checks bags before entering the parks.
 Can I still bring stuff into the parks?

 Yes!
-Security was tightened at the theme parks after 9/11, and one of the most visible examples is the security personnel who check every bag, parcel, and stroller brought in.
+Security was tightened at the theme parks after 9/11, and one of the most visible examples is the security personnel who check bags, parcels, and strollers that are brought in.
 You can still bring essentially everything you brought before, but leave the pocket knives at home.

 Disney allows guests to bring in food and drinks, so you should not encounter any issues if you want to carry in water bottles (with water, Crystal Light, Kool-Aid, etc.), light snacks, or even small packed meals.
 The biggest restriction on carry-in food and drinks is that they can not be in glass containers (with the exception of baby food).
 Note: If you plan to bring a cooler for your snacks and drinks, it can be no larger than 24″ long x 15″ wide x 18″ high.

 To make the security checks a more convenient and contactless experience, Disney implemented new contactless security screening devices at all four parks and Disney Springs in 2020.
 Now, instead of having a security member check every bag, guests pass through metal detectors and, if one of the detectors goes off, you may be asked to open your bag for security to look through, or you may be waved down with a metal wand.

 If you are going through security with a stroller, you may be asked to enter to the side of the metal detectors and will likely need to empty the underseat or pocket storage compartments as well.
 Feel free to speak to security personnel if you have questions.